Finimpact

 Main Features

 Backd working capital loans range from $10,000 to $2 million and can be used for any gas station business expense.
 Terms are up to 16 months and no collateral is required.
 Payments are made daily, weekly, or semi-monthly.
 In addition to working capital loans, Backd offers a business line of credit from $10,000 to $750,000.
 A line of credit is best for businesses who regularly need access to funding.
-To qualify, you need to meet the following four requirements: Be based in the U.S., have a business bank account, be in business for at least one year, and have $100,000 or more in annual revenues.
+To qualify, you must be based in the U.S., have a business bank account, be in business for at least two years, have $300,000 or more in annual revenues, and 640+ FICO score.

 If you need a loan for your gas station business and have been denied elsewhere, give Backd a try.
 The application takes just a few minutes to fill out, only a soft-pull is done on your credit during the application phase, and you’ll receive a lending decision instantly.
 From there, you can review rates and fees and decide whether or not you’d like to move forward.